Rank-N-Contrast: Learning Continuous Representations for Regression: Experiments

-\paragraph{Training Scheme.} There are usually three schemes to train the feature encoder: (1) \textit{Linear probing}: first trains the feature encoder using the representation learning loss, then freezes the encoder and trains a linear regressor on top of it using a regression loss.
-(2) \textit{Fine-tuning}: first trains the feature encoder using the representation learning loss, then fine-tunes the whole model using a regression loss.
-(3) \textit{Regularization}: trains the whole model while jointly optimizing the representation learning loss and the regression loss.
+\textbf{Ablation on Similarity Measure.} Table~\ref{table:similarity} shows the performance of using different feature similarity measures $\operatorname{sim}(\cdot, \cdot)$.
+Compared to cosine similarity, both the negative $L_1$ norm and $L_2$ norm produce significantly better results.
+This improvement can be attributed to the fact that cosine similarity only captures the directions of feature vectors, while the negative $L_1$ or $L_2$ norm takes both the direction and magnitude of the vectors into account.
+This finding highlights the potential differences between representation learning for classification and regression tasks, where the standard practice for classification is to use cosine similarity \citep{chen2020simple, khosla2020supervised}, while our findings suggest the superiority of $L_1$ and $L_2$ norm for regression-based representation learning.

-Table~\ref{table:scheme} shows the performance on \agedb~for the three schemes using $\supcrloss$ as the representation learning loss and \textsc{L1} as the regression loss.
-We see that all of the three schemes can improve performance over using the regression loss \textsc{L1} alone to train a model.
-Further, unlike classification problems where fine-tuning often delivers the best performance, freezing the feature encoder performs the best.
-This is because in the case of regression, back-propagating the \textsc{L1} loss to the representation can destroy the order in the embedding space learned by $\supcrloss$, which leads to poorer performance.
+\textbf{Ablation on Training Scheme.} There are typically three schemes to train the encoder: \ding{182} \textit{Linear probing}, which first trains the feature encoder using the representation learning loss, then fixes the encoder and trains a linear regressor on top of it using a regression loss; \ding{183} \textit{Fine-tuning}. which first trains the feature encoder using the representation learning loss, then fine-tunes the entire model using a regression loss; and \ding{184} \textit{Regularization}, which trains the entire model while jointly optimizing the representation learning \& the regression loss.
+Table~\ref{table:scheme} shows the results for the three schemes using $\supcrloss$ as the representation learning loss and \textsc{$L_1$} as the regression loss.
+All three schemes can improve performance over using \textsc{$L_1$} loss alone.
+Further, unlike classification problems where fine-tuning often delivers the best performance, freezing the feature encoder yields the best outcome in regression.
+This is because, in the case of regression, back-propagating the \textsc{$L_1$} loss to the representation can disrupt the order in the embedding space learned by $\supcrloss$, leading to inferior performance.